DigitalCommons/mykomap-monolith/docs/architecture.md

 - For each dataset available in the `datasets` directory on server start, a dataset instance is created by the Dataset service.
 Each Dataset instance has a:
-  - `searchable` property, which is just the `searchable.json` loaded as an in-memory object

   - `getItem` method
   - `getConfig` method, which includes the vocabs
   - `getLocations` method, which returns a stream of the data
-  - `search` method, which involves iterating through `searchable` to find matching initiatives
+  - `search` method, which iterates through the data loaded from `searchable.json` to find matching items